oobabooga/text-generation-webui/docs/07 - Extensions.md

 | `def tokenizer_modifier(state, prompt, input_ids, input_embeds)` | Modifies the `input_ids`/`input_embeds` fed to the model.
 Should return `prompt`, `input_ids`, `input_embeds`.
 See the `multimodal` extension for an example. |
 | `def custom_tokenized_length(prompt)` | Used in conjunction with `tokenizer_modifier`, returns the length in tokens of `prompt`.
 See the `multimodal` extension for an example. |

 Additionally, you can define a special `params` dictionary.
-In it, the `display_name` key is used to define the displayed name of the extension in the UI, and the `is_tab` key is used to define whether the extension should appear in a new tab.
-By default, extensions appear at the bottom of the "Text generation" tab.
+In it, the `display_name` key is used to define the displayed name of the extension in the UI.
+The `is_tab` key is deprecated and it is better to write UIs in `def ui_tab():` instead, but is still supported if the UI is created in the deprecated `def ui():`

 Example: